clearly-outsane/universal-monorepo/README.md

 You can add other folders inside of `packages/` if you know what you're doing and have a good reason to.

 ## 🏁 Start the app

+Make sure to always have the web server running before starting the native app.
+The Expo app uses Next.js as the backend.

 - Install dependencies: `yarn`